-Dr. Byron Henry, an oral and maxillofacial surgeon, says his life has come full circle: he gets to do what he loves while giving back.
+Dr. Byron Henry founded Free to Smile with his wife Stacy in 2008.
+As an oral and maxillofacial surgeon, Dr. Henry says his life has come full circle: he gets to do what he loves while giving back.
 During his surgical residency at Indiana University, he developed an affinity for the “cleft kids” who had wonderful dispositions and were full of energy.
 In addition to serving as partner for Northwest Oral and Facial Surgery, Dr. Henry makes two to three trips a year on humanitarian missions overseas to provide free cleft lip and palate surgeries to underprivileged and impoverished children and adolescents.

 As co-founder of Free to Smile Foundation, he not only finds the work fulfilling but also takes pride in its educational role.
 “Part of our purpose is to find a few sites and return to them annually to train local surgeons to do this surgery then move on to other sites,” he says.
 “We want to help the families and also the countries.”

 Dr. Auzins graduated from Indiana University Dental School in 1996 and completed his oral and maxillofacial surgery residency in 2000.
 He became board certified in 2002.
 He served the United States Navy until 2003 with two tours to the Middle East.
 He was stationed on the aircraft carrier, USS Theodore Roosevelt, and had a faculty position at Portsmouth Naval Hospital.